 With the explosive popularity of Japanese knives overseas, several Japanese manufacturers have once again adopted the deceptive practice of labeling their products as being made from “Tamahagane” despite being made of common steels and even stainless steels.
 Because these spurious representations were and continue to be made for the purpose of increasing profits for companies that clearly know better, in your humble servant’s opinion even the stinky label of BS is too good for them.

 Caveat emptor, baby.

-Few chemicals humans make are absolutely pure, and while White Label, Blue Label, and Yellow Label steels contain exceptionally low amounts of undesirable contaminants, they do exist.
-Dealing with the results of these impurities has been the bane of blacksmiths since the iron age.
+Few chemicals humans dabble with are absolutely pure, and while White Label, Blue Label, and Yellow Label steels contain exceptionally low amounts of undesirable contaminants, they do exist.
+Dealing with the negative impacts of these impurities has been the bane of blacksmiths since before Vulcan wore goatskin nappies.

 White Label steel is plain high-carbon steel without other additives, while Blue Label, Silver Label, and Aogami Super steels have various chemicals added to achieve specific performance criteria.
 Please see the flowchart below.

 Production Flowchart of Yellow Label, White Label, Blue Label, and Super Aogami Steels